Kristina01111000/WordPressTheme/README.md

 upload theme to wordpress by going to:
 	- themes

 	- add new

 	- upload zip file

-	- if you do this you need to reupload it everytime you change it, adding the folder manually will work better
+		- if you do this you need to reupload it everytime you change it
+	- adding the folder manually will work better

 To do: